 - Rano Raraku quarry - one of the visually most impressive megalithic monuments of the world.
-Rano Raraku served as a mine of moai, used circa 1200 - 1700 AD.
+Rano Raraku served as a mine of moai, used sometimes around 1200 - 1700 AD.
 Here in the comparatively soft volcanic tuff were hewn moai sculptures for further transport to different parts of island.
 Numerous - 397 - sculptures are still located in situ, half-made or left on the way to their destinations.
 Very impressive are the semi-completed moai still standing in the vertical cliff face.
 Not less imposing are the moai dotting the slope and partly subsided in the ground.
 Rano Raraku serves as a great place to research the evolution of moai.
 Here is located the largest moai weighing 270 tons and 21.6 m tall, many times larger than any transported moai.
 Here nearby is located also Tukuturi - unusual sitting sculpture made of red stone from Puna Pau quarry.

 - Titahanga-o-te-henua in Motu Nui - small moai which was located in a cave of the small Motu Nui island.
 Nowadays this moai is located in Oxford, Pitt Rivers Museum.

 - Ana Kai Tangata - west of Hanga Roa.
 Ceiling of this cave is adorned with unique paintings which are related to birdman cult.
 Paintings are seen also on a boulder.
 It is unclear what ceremonies have been performed in this cave but the name of it means "Man Eating Cave".